School of Business, Hospitality & Technology (BHT)

 - Winery operations

 Students will apply their knowledge of wine production in hands-on laboratory-style classes located both on-campus and in commercial-scale wineries.
 This Certificate emphasizes the knowledge of equipment, technology, and skills required of entry-level employees in commercial-scale wineries.

 The Wine Technology Certificate is a required part of the associate of applied science degree in Beverage Production and Management, Wine Concentration.

 Educational Option Information

 - This educational option can be completed: Part-time or full-time.
-Full-time students can complete the program in four terms.
+Full-time students can complete the program in one term.

 - This educational option can be started: Any term

-- Students should be able to lift 30 pounds.
+- Students must be able to repeatedly lift 55 pounds

-- Students must be able to stand for the duration of lab classes.
+- Students must be able to stand for the duration of the laboratory class

 Approximate Costs of this Educational Option